nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

      featureCompatibilityVersion: '4.2'
       ```
 2. Apply your changes `kubectl apply -f mongo.yml`
-3. Your replica pods will slowly start upgrading now.
+3. Your replica pods will slowly start upgrading now
-   4. use `kubectl get pods` to monitor this
+   1. use `kubectl get pods` to monitor this
-   4. This process will take around 10-20 minutes to complete.
+   2. This process will take around 10-20 minutes to complete.
-   5. It's very important to let all the pods completely upgrade before moving on to the next step.
+   3. It's very important to let all the pods completely upgrade before moving on to the next step.
 6. Once all pods have upgraded and are in a healthy state, they should look similar to the below:
    7. <img src="examples/images/mongo-pods-healthy.png">
    8. The age of the pods needs to be a very low number.
 This means they have recently been re-created with the new Mongo version.